-Here is a comparison of all 360mm AIO Liquid Coolers and what we have picked.
+Here is a comparison of all 360mm AIO Liquid Coolers in stock and what we have picked.

 Arctic Liquid Freezer II 360mm A-RGB

 Fan RPM: 1000-3000 | Fans CFM: 55.6 | Tube Length: 450mm | Noise: 10.64 dBA | Warranty: 6 years